A concise tutorial review of reverse osmosis and electrodialysis: Fundamentals of ion and water transport across membranes

-We can rewrite the ion-water frictional coefficient to a diffusion coefficient of the ion in the membrane, $D_{\text{m},i}$, by the Einstein equation, $f_{i\text{-w}}^* = RT/{D_{\text{m},i}}$~(p.~128 in ref.~\cite{Katchalsky_1965}).
-This diffusion coefficient is lower than in free solution because it includes the porosity and tortuosity of the membrane pores.
-We now obtain an extended Nernst-Planck equation for ion flow inside a membrane (Eq.~(7) in ref.~\cite{Starov_1993}) where advection, diffusion and electromigration all contribute~\cite{Teorell_1956}
+We can write the ion-water frictional coefficient as the inverse of a diffusion coefficient of the ion in the membrane, $D_{\text{m},i}$, which is the Einstein equation, $f_{i\text{-w}}^* = RT/{D_{\text{m},i}}$~(p.~128 in ref.~\cite{Katchalsky_1965}).
+This diffusion coefficient is lower than in free solution because it includes porosity and tortuosity of the membrane pores.
+We now obtain an extended Nernst-Planck equation for the molar flux of ions inside a membrane (Eq.~(7) in ref.~\cite{Starov_1993}) where convection, diffusion, and electromigration, all contribute~\cite{Teorell_1956,Wang_2021}

 and where we also incorporated that $J_i = c_{\text{m},i} v_i$.
 Concentrations here are those inside the membrane pores.
-The friction factor, or hindrance function, $K_{\text{f},i}$, is given by $K_{\text{f},i}=1/\left\{1+ f_{i\text{-m}}^* / f_{i\text{-w}}^* \right\}$, which has a value between 0 and 1, and describes that ions have a direct friction with the membrane structure, not only with the water that directly envelopes them and flows past them.
-The ion-membrane frictional coefficient is $f_{i\text{-m}}^*$ but its value we do not need to know if we phrase the problem in terms of $K_{\text{f},i}$.
-In a further extended theory that includes how part of the pore volume is occupied by solutes and not available for the flow of free water, then instead of the unique function $K_{\text{f},i}$, we have two different functions that we could call $K_{\text{c},i}$ and $K_{\text{d},i}$, in line with literature on NF transport theory where often separate `convective' and `diffusive' hydrodynamic functions are implemented.
-But in the two-fluid model, in case we assume that solutes do not occupy too much space in the pores, there is one friction function, $K_{\text{f},i}$.
-If $K_{\text{f},i}$ is unity, ions have no friction with the membrane matrix, and then the dependence of water flow on pressure simplifies significantly, with a constant water permeability factor, $k_\text{F-m}^*$, which otherwise depends on the local concentration of solutes in the membrane, as we will explain in the next section.
-In any case, Eq.~\eqref{eq_fund_NP_ext_twice} is a general expression for ion transport in porous media, extended compared to the standard Nernst-Planck equation with advection and with ion-membrane friction, which leads to the factor $K_{\text{f},i}$.
+The friction factor, or hindrance function, $K_{\text{f},i}$, is given by $K_{\text{f},i}=\left(1+ f_{i\text{-m}}^* / f_{i\text{-w}}^* \right)^{-1}$, which has a value between 0 and 1, and describes that ions not only have friction with the water that directly envelopes them, but also with the membrane matrix.
+Eq.~\eqref{eq_fund_NP_ext_twice} is a general expression for ion transport in porous media, extended compared to the standard Nernst-Planck equation with convection and with ion-membrane friction, which leads to the factor $K_{\text{f},i}$.